CSbyGB/order-urls-by-code/readme.md

 # Order url by code

-This script has been made to get all 400 response code from a list of url.
+## What is this

+This script will sort urls of a list depending on their response code.
 I am planning on upgrading it so that it can sort url by response code.

+## Usage

+`python3 order-urls-by-code.py urls.txt`

 ## TODO